12 Best Things to do in Strahan: Tasmania’s Wild West Coast

 Quietly nestled on the southwest coast of Tasmania lies the sleepy village of Strahan.
-The historic town draws an avid crowd of history buffs thanks to its fascinating heritage and wilderness.

-Strahan surprised me as it’s not my typical go-to vacation destination.
+The historic town surprised me as it’s not my typical go-to vacation destination.
 It doesn’t have the white sandy beaches of the east or the wine regions of the north.
-Instead, Strahan offers travellers a unique experience, far away from the scores of tourists arriving in Tasmania every day.

-Is Strahan worth A visit
+Is Strahan worth visiting

 Most people don’t have the luxury of time when travelling – I sure didn’t on my recent trip to Tasmania.

-I was torn between exploring the beaches on the east or the historic landscapes of the west.
+I was torn between exploring the beaches on the east coast or the historic landscapes of the west.

-I chose the west!
-Did I love it as much as Cradle Mountain or Hobart?
+Did I love Strahan as much as Cradle Mountain or Hobart?
 Not really!

 The best things to do in Strahan

-You only need two days to explore the region before heading off to your next destination.
+There are plenty of things to do in Strahan, but you only really need two days to explore the region before heading off to your next destination.

-1. Visit Hogarth Falls: Best Strahan walk
+1. Visit Hogarth Falls

-- Hiking distance: 2.1km
+Hiking distance | 2.1km

 Conveniently located in Strahan village lies Hogarth Falls.
 The 2.1 km return trail follows a gorgeous, rugged path through a rainforest that leads to the falls.